junminchen/PhyNEO/README.md

 ### Short-range Parameters

-Notes: In this part, it's a **different and independent** case from Long-range Parameters.
+Notes: This part is a **different and independent** case from Long-range Parameters.

 Dependency:
 `Molpro (or we can use Psi4)`: https://www.molpro.net